Hurricane Rita: Elsewhere

 Moving across Arkansas as a tropical depression, Rita dropped heavy rainfall in the state, reaching 5.98 in at Cane Creek State Park.
 There were 15 tornadoes across the state.
 Rita's passage left 60,000 people without power in Arkansas.
 Three F2 tornadoes touched down in the state, the first injured five people in Lonoke County, the second was a low-end F2 tornado that completely destroyed a double-wide mobile home.
 The third was rated as a high-end F2 with winds near 155 mph; it destroyed three structures and severely damaged several others.
 Throughout the state, winds gusted up to 50 mph, leaving 2,976 residences without power.
 Damage in Arkansas amounted to roughly $1 million.

 Light rainfall occurred in neighboring Oklahoma, reaching 2.86 in at a station near Idabel.
 The outskirts of the storm produced rainfall that extended into Georgia and Tennessee.The outskirts of the storm produced rainfall that extended into Georgia and Tennessee.

 As a tropical depression, Rita also moved through southeastern Missouri, producing wind gusts of 41 mph at Cape Girardeau Regional Airport.
 The storm also dropped 3.23 in worth of precipitation in Hornersville.
 The storm's passage knocked down trees, including a few that fell onto power lines, leaving more than 5,400 people without electricity.
 The disorganized low associated with Rita moved through eastern Illinois before dissipating.
 The system dropped light rainfall, reaching 2.66 in in Lebanon.
 The rains were beneficial due to drought conditions.
 Light rainfall of 1 to 3 in occurred elsewhere throughout the Great Lakes and the Ohio Valley.

 Aftermath

+On September 24, president George W. Bush declared a federal disaster area for all counties in Texas and all parishes in Louisiana.
+This included 22 counties and 24 parishes eligible for individual assistance.
+FEMA set up 8 Disaster Recovery Centers (DRCs) in southwest Louisiana and another 5 DRCs in Texas.
+By March 2006, FEMA had issued more than $900 million in housing assistance to victims of Hurricane Rita in Louisiana and Texas.
+The combined effect of Hurricanes Katrina and Rita was the destruction of an estimated 562 km2 of coastal wetlands in Louisiana.